 As a condition of employment at Miles College, all employees are required to participate in payroll direct deposit.
 Employees' pay will be deposited into the U.S. bank account(s) of their choice.
-To ensure new accounts are set up and allocations are made in a timely manner, please allow five (5) business days before the payroll date.
+To ensure new accounts are set up and allocations are made promptly, please allow five (5) business days before the payroll date.
 All changes will be applied to the next available payroll.
-Employees who leave the College must keep their bank account active until they have received their final pay from the College.
+Employees who leave the College must keep their bank account active until they have received their final paycheck from the College.